What To Do If Someone Is Having A Stroke

-- When bleeding in or around the brain happens a haemorrhagic stroke occurs.
+- When bleeding in or around the brain happens, a haemorrhagic stroke occurs.

 - A mini-stroke or transient ischaemic attack (TIA) is the third type of stroke.
 It is the same as a stroke, except that the symptoms only last for a short amount of time.
-It is because the blockage that stops the blood getting to your brain is temporary.
+It is because the blockage that stops the blood from getting to your brain is temporary.

 How to recognise the symptoms

-According to the Stroke Association, in the UK a stroke strikes every five minutes.
-It can happen at any time to anyone, of any age.
+According to the Stroke Association, in the UK, a stroke strikes every five minutes.
+It can happen at any time to anyone of any age.
 It’s vital to know how to spot the warning signs.

 The best way to identify a potential stroke is FAST